-Conflict is an entirely natural part of family life.
+Conflict is a natural part of family life.
 Mostly, families sort things out and move on.
-But that’s not always possible and, if conflict is unresolved, home can become a stressful battleground.
+But that’s not always possible.
+If the difficulties are unresolved, family life can become a stressful battleground.

-Just as we call on experts to help with many of life’s other problems – from home maintenance to health – mediators offer a set of skills which support people to resolve conflicts or disagreements when they have been unable to do so on their own.
-The use of mediation is on the rise in the UK, in all kinds of settings, as people have come to recognise its power and benefits.
+Just as you call on experts to help with many of life’s other problems – from home maintenance to health – mediators offer a set of skills which support families to resolve conflicts or disagreements.

 A brief guide to mediation

-The following may help you to decide whether and when to use mediation to help you resolve conflict within your family.
+The following may help you to decide whether and when to use mediation.

-Please note that we do not provide mediation for couples who are separating or divorcing and are needing to make arrangements for childcare and finances.
-This specialised area of mediation is regulated by the Family Mediation Council which can help you find a mediator who is trained and registered for this specific purpose.
+Please note: We don’t provide mediation for couples needing to make arrangements for childcare and finances when separating or divorcing.
+The Family Mediation Council regulates this area of mediation.
+It can help you find a mediator who is trained and registered for this specific purpose.

-Even if you are considering resorting to the courts to sort out a family conflict, it is worth trying mediation first as a more constructive, quicker and far cheaper option.
-Mediation can be organised quickly and can improve or resolve things in one or two meetings, sometimes more if there are lots of issues or they are complex.
+Even if you are considering resorting to the courts to sort out a family conflict, it is worth trying mediation first.
+The process is more constructive, quicker and far cheaper option.
+We can usually organise mediation quickly.
+It can improve or resolve things in a single meeting, sometimes more if there are lots of issues or they are complex.

-Living with anyone (friends, family, partners) throws up a whole range of issues over which people fall out from time to time – practical, behavioural, emotional, moral, financial, lifestyle.
+Family life (or living with friends) throws up a whole range of issues over which people fall out from time to time – practical, behavioural, emotional, moral, financial, lifestyle.

-The generational differences that parents, young people and grandparents often experience add further potential for disagreement in families.
+The generation gap between parents, young people and grandparents add further potential for conflict.

-Mediation is an effective way of addressing all kinds of conflict between two or more family members (or friends), if those involved are willing to give it a try and are able to make decisions for themselves.
+Mediation is an effective way of addressing all kinds of conflict between two or more family members (or friends).
+Those involved need to be willing to give it a try and be able to make decisions for themselves.

-Conflict is a natural and inevitable part of human interaction.
-Things can often be sorted out one-to-one or with help from another relative or friend, but there will be times when that doesn’t work.
+Conflict is a natural and inevitable part of life.
+People can often sort out problems amicably between themselves.
+But there will be times when that doesn’t work.

-Perhaps the issue has recurred or escalated, those involved can no longer talk to each other, other people are being drawn in, it’s difficult to get to the bottom of the problem, or there’s no single person that they can all trust to help sort things out.
-These are the kinds of circumstances when an independent mediator is very helpful.
+Perhaps the issue has recurred or escalated, or those involved can no longer talk to each other.
+It may be that other people are being drawn in.
+Sometimes it can be difficult to get to the bottom of the problem, or there’s no single person that everyone trusts to help sort things out.
+This is where independent mediators are very helpful.

-Mediation is at its most effective when initial attempts to sort things out have failed and things are beginning to escalate or become entrenched, but it can help to achieve progress even in long-standing conflicts.
-It can work if there is a shared desire for change.
+Mediation is at its most effective before things escalate or become entrenched.
+However it can help to achieve progress even in long-standing conflicts.

-- impartial – so that participants feel they are being treated fairly
+- impartial – so that everyone feels they are being treated fairly

-- neutral – so that participants trust that the mediator/s are not influenced by anyone else and have no preferred outcome.
+- neutral – ensuring that participants trust that the mediator/s are not influenced by anyone else and have no ‘agenda’.

 The mediator’s role

-- will listen, reflect back, ask questions, challenge where necessary, identify areas of agreement/ disagreement, encourage, ask for ideas, balance contributions, and maintain safety throughout.
+- will listen, ask questions, challenge where necessary, and identify areas of agreement/ disagreement.
+They’ll ask for ideas, balance contributions, and maintain safety throughout.

-- won’t force participation, take sides, make judgements, apportion blame, offer suggestions, make decisions for the parties, force an agreement.
+- won’t force participation, take sides, make judgements, or blame.
+They don’t offer suggestions, make decisions or force an agreement.

 There is some flexibility in how mediation works, but a typical process is as follows:

-- Referral.
-We consider the background to the conflict, its suitability for mediation, and the logistics.
-If the referrer is a potential participant in mediation, we handle this stage with due care to ensure we remain impartial.
+- Enquiry/ referral.
+We consider the background to the conflict, its suitability for mediation, and the practicalities.
+If the enquirer/ referrer is a potential participant in mediation, we handle this stage with care to ensure we remain impartial.

 - We contact each potential participant to see if they wish to get involved.

-- Arrangements made – date, time and venue.
+- Arrangements are made – date, time and venue.

-- Introductory meeting: the mediator/s meet privately with each participant to explore the situation as they see it and what they want to achieve.
-The mediators will not repeat anything they are told in this meeting to the other participants.
+- Introductory meetings.
+In a private meeting with each person, we hear about the situation as they see it and what they want to achieve.
+We will not repeat anything we are told in these meetings to anyone else.

-- Joint mediation meeting: if everyone agrees, the participants come together in a structured meeting to discuss the issues and potential solutions.
-The mediators keep things constructive and record any points of agreement, including future actions.
+- Joint meeting.
+Then, if everyone agrees, participants come together in a structured meeting to discuss the issues and potential solutions.
+We keep things constructive and record any points of agreement, including future actions.

-- Post-mediation The agreement is sent to participants.
+- Post-mediation.
+After the meeting, we send the agreement to participants.
 This is not a legal document but because everyone has helped to create it they tend to stick to it.
-We follow-up with the participants at agreed intervals to see how things are going.
+(They can go on to make the agreement legally binding if everyone agrees.)
+Finally, we follow-up with the participants at agreed intervals to see how things are going.

 The introductory meetings can take place either at your home or a venue close by.
-The joint mediation meeting always takes place in a neutral venue.
-We can help with finding suitable venues.
+We hold the joint mediation meeting in a neutral venue.
+We can help with finding suitable affordable venues.

-Costs vary depending on the circumstances and practicalities of the case, but we will agree a fixed fee with you at the outset.
-Our fees for a two-client case progressing to a joint mediation start at £530 (£265/client).
-That covers set-up, 4 hours mediating time, and follow-up.
-We don’t charge VAT.
-Venue costs are extra as well as longer-distance travel.
+Costs vary depending on the circumstances of the case.
+We will agree a fixed fee with you at the outset.
+Our fees for a two-client case progressing to a joint mediation start at £800 (£400/client); we don’t charge VAT.
+Where needed, we will agree any venue costs with you as well as longer-distance travel.
 We request payment in advance but in stages so that you only pay for what you receive.